andreramosilva/udacity/projeto_modulo2/problem_2/explanation_2.md

 ### Design:
 <details about implementation such as data structures and algorithms used>
-for problem 2 i used an array to return the lists of paths , because i have to check for every single possibility do a for and call a recusive function with a for inside i belive that is o(n**2)
+For this problem I used arrays to return the lists of paths. that way seems a little more organized.

 ### Time Complexity:
-O(n**2)
 <Big O notation with brief explanation>

+because I have to check for every single possibility do a for and call a recusive function with a for inside i belive that is o(n**2)
 ### Space Complexity:
 <Big O notation with brief explanation>

-# for problem 2 i used an array to return the lists of paths , because i have to check for every single possibility do a for and call a recusive function with a for inside i belive that is o(n\*\*2)